Smarter, not bigger: finding growth in the data you already have

 Lessons from a New Zealand subscriber acquisition campaign

-When a campaign stalls, the first instinct is to buy your way out of it – more leads, broader targeting, a bigger top of the funnel.
-It’s the easy answer, and it’s almost never the best one.
+When a campaign stalls, the first instinct is to spend your way out of it, more leads, broader targeting, a bigger top of funnel.
+It’s the easy answer.
+It’s almost never the right one.

 In a recent subscriber acquisition campaign for a leading New Zealand video-on-demand provider, the biggest gains came from nowhere near the top of the funnel.
-They came from looking hard at the data the campaign was already generating, and acting on two patterns that had been hiding in plain sight.
+They came from looking hard at the data the campaign was already generating, and acting on two patterns that had been sitting there the whole time.

 Insight one: